 \section{Introduction}

-In this paper, we study a many-to-one matching model in which agents in one side of the market (that we call \emph{firms}) have to be assigned to subsets of agents in the other side of the market (that we call \emph{workers}) and the only requirement on subsets of workers that each firm's preference has to satisfy is substitutability.
-For this model, using a partial order first studied by \cite{blair1988lattice}, we show that the set of worker-quasi-stable matchings has a lattice structure.
-Worker-quasi-stability is a relaxation of stability that allows blocking pairs involving a firm and an unemployed worker.
-The importance of these matchings is twofold.
-First, from a practical standpoint, worker-quasi-stable matchings appear naturally in markets where, starting from a stable matching, firms decide to downsize their staff or new workers become available and firms are eager to hire them.
-This could trigger a chain reaction that takes the market out of stability but keeps it within the realm of worker-quasi-stability.
-Therefore, the study of a re-equilibration process in such a setting may shed some light on the behavior of agents in such markets.
+In this paper, we study a many-to-one matching model in which agents in one side of the market (that we call \emph{firms}) have to be assigned to subsets of agents on the other side of the market (that we call \emph{workers}) and the only requirement on subsets of workers that each firm's choice function has to satisfy is substitutability.
+For this model, using a partial order first studied by \cite{blair1988lattice}, we show that the set of worker-quasi-stable matchings has a lattice structure.\footnote{The lattice structure of the set of stable matchings is introduced by \cite{knuth1976marriages} for the one-to-one matching model.
+This result is generalized in different directions by several papers \citep[see for instance][among others]{blair1988lattice,marti2001lattice,alkan2002class,wu2018lattice}.} Worker-quasi-stability is a relaxation of stability that allows blocking pairs involving a firm and an unemployed worker.\footnote{In the many-to-one matching literature, stability can be thought of as the conjunction of ``envy-freeness'' and ``non-wastefulness'' \citep[see, for example,][]{Kamada2019fair,wu2018lattice}.
+The presence of blocking pairs involving an unemployed worker and an acceptant firm can be interpreted as wastefulness of the matching. } The importance of these matchings is twofold.
+First, from a practical standpoint, worker-quasi-stability captures an interim situation when, starting from a stable matching, new workers arrive or firms downsize and laid off workers have to look for employment elsewhere.
+Furthermore, if our aim is to pursue stability, a re-equilibration process can be described as a layoff chain dynamic within worker-quasi-stable matchings that brings the market back to stability.
 Second, from a theoretical standpoint, much of the literature that studies stability through Tarski's fixed point theorem \citep{tarski1955lattice} carries out its analysis by means of a lattice that strictly contains the set of matchings \citep[see][among others]{adachi2000characterization, fleiner2003fixed, echenique2004core}.\footnote{Most of these papers rely on the notion of ``pre-matching''.
-In a pre-matching, the fact that agent $a$ is matched to agent $b$ does not imply that $b$ is matched to $a.$} However, we show that a fixed point approach can be performed within the worker-quasi-stable set.
+In a pre-matching, the fact that agent $a$ is matched to agent $b$ does not imply that $b$ is matched to $a.$} However, we show that a fixed point approach can be performed within the realm of worker-quasi-stability.